dreamcatcher-tech/network/Inbox/2025-03-09 1351 schema registry patterns.md

 so the napps registry when you are coding looks a lot like the npm registry.

 server side it does does a dynamic import of the schema first, then uses that to do a dynamic import of the module to run.

+## V1
+So we make the schema downloadable directly, using traditional imports and conventions - schema is at {napp} and then imported modules are specified in the schema.
+Server side we register all the modules we care about to make sure they are statically present, but we otherwise do a dynamic import on them.

+If we wanted to, in the registry, we could apply type checks to them to match up the schemas with the imported modules.